darktable-org/dtdocs/content/module-reference/processing-modules/contrast-equalizer.md

 ![contrast-equalizer-chroma-high](./contrast-equalizer/contrast-equalizer-chroma-high.png#w66)

 As in the luma tab, the chroma tab also has a denoising spline at the bottom of the graph.
 This can be used to handle chroma noise at different scales within the image.
-Chroma denoising can generally be more agressive on larger wavelet scales and has less effect on a smaller scale.
+Chroma denoising can generally be more aggressive on larger wavelet scales and has less effect on a smaller scale.

 ## edge tab